-For failing to complete loop1 and re-joining loop 2.
-Refer SSR 311 [v]
+For failing to complete loop1/2/3 and re-joining loop 2/3/4.
+Refer SSR 311 [iv]

-- B. Penalties may be imposed in respect to contravening any of the items listed below by the Clerk of the Course in consultation with the CRO, and subject to a hearing being held in terms of GCR 175. - [i] a) Reserved - b) For smoking whilst racing. - c) For driving dangerously or without due consideration to other road users. - d) For allowing a person not in possession of a valid driver's licence/valid competition licence to be in control of a vehicle during competition. - e) For carrying any unregistered passengers other than stranded competitors or officials. - f) For failing to afford the opportunity to overtake or deliberately preventing overtaking. - g) For contravening any traffic rules or regulations. - C. Penalties which may be imposed by the Clerk of the Course in terms of GCR 157. - [i] a) For behaving in a manner prejudicial to motorsport, bearing in mind that competitors are responsible for the actions of their service crew/s. - b) Committing any breach of the GCR's, these SSR's and the SR's or Final Instructions for which no specific penalty has been laid down.
+- B. Penalties may be imposed in respect of contravening any of the items listed below by the Clerk of the Course in consultation with the Competitors Relations Officer, and subject to a hearing being held in terms of GCR 175. - a) For abandoning a stranded vehicle and not maintaining communications with Race Control. - b) For smoking whilst racing. - c) For driving dangerously or without due consideration to other road users. - d) For allowing a person not in possession of a valid driver's licence/valid competition licence to be in control of a vehicle during competition. - e) For carrying any unregistered passengers other than stranded competitors or officials. - f) For failing to afford the opportunity to overtake or deliberately preventing overtaking. - g) For contravening any traffic rules or regulations. - C. Penalties which may be imposed by the Clerk of the Course in terms of GCR 157. - [i] a) For behaving in a manner prejudicial to motorsport, bearing in mind that competitors are responsible for the actions of their service crew/s. - b) Committing any breach of the GCR's, these SSR's and the SR's or Final Instructions for which no specific penalty has been laid down.